Aga, Niigata

-Aga (阿賀町, Aga-machi) is a town located in Niigata Prefecture, Japan.
+Aga (阿賀町, Aga-machi) is a town in Niigata Prefecture, Japan.
 As of 30 November 2020, the town had an estimated population of 10,386 in 4490 households, and a population density of 11 persons per km2.
 The total area of the town is 952.89 sqkm.

 Geography

-Aga is located in northeastern Niigata Prefecture.
+Aga is in northeastern Niigata Prefecture.
 Covering 6.8% in area of the entire prefecture, Aga is the third largest municipality in Niigata after Jōetsu and Murakami.
 The Agano River and its tributary, the Tokonami River, flow through the center of the town.